 Design Consultation .
 Santa Monica, California

-$_SERVER[SCRIPT_URI] = http://otlstudio.com/mission/generating.php
+$_SERVER[SCRIPT_URI] = https://otlstudio.com/mission/generating.php

 $_SERVER[REQUEST_URI] = /mission/generating.php